-BoG discussions for this item and other items in this category were chaired by Sachin Deshpande.
+BoG discussions for this item and other items except item g in this category were chaired by Sachin Deshpande.

 There were some interests expressed.

 There were concerns on the amounts of text changes at this stage of this project.
 Regarding this, it was mentioned that there is a possibility of finalizing v3 of VVC and VSEI in July 2023 instead of in April 2023.